-The actual colour is described or classified according to its colour level, and tone or reflect.
+The colour is described or classified according to its colour level, and tone or reflect.

 Hair colour is described by a few different systems internationally.
 We use the popular ICC colour classification model, which assigns 1-3 numbers to give a detailed representation of the colour properties and result you will get from that colour.

 We use this system because it is widely and easily understood.
-It’s useful for colour matching (you can enter your brand and colour number into our colour matching tool – we can colour match many colours from major brands, in a ammonia, PPD, paraben and phthalate free, botanically boosted, home delivered option.
+It’s useful for colour matching (you can enter your brand and colour number into our colour matching tool and we can colour match many colours from major brands (in a ammonia, PPD, and itch-free, botanically boosted, home delivered option!).